 - Mirror the particles with Ctrl-M, or use the menu.

-- Turn on X-Axis Mirror Editing in the Particle menu.
+- Turn on X Mirror in the Brush panel.

 It may happen that after mirroring two particles occupy nearly the same place.
 Since this would be a waste of memory and render time, you can Remove doubles either from the Specials W or the Particle menu.